What's it like cooking your own Impossible Burger?

 But a homemade Impossible Burger is still cheaper than having one made in a restaurant.
 The $8.99 package works out to $3 per quarter-pound burger, which is a deal compared to the $6 Impossible Whopper, and an absolute steal compared to the double-digit prices found at some restaurants (Umami charges $16 for its version, which admittedly uses two patties rather than one).

-For someone looking to cut down their meat consumption for environmental reasons, I think the Impossible Burger is a wonderful option, and I like that it's finally available in grocery stores so I can cook it the way I want.
+For someone looking to cut down their meat consumption for environmental reasons, the Impossible Burger is a wonderful option, and I like that it's finally available in grocery stores so I can cook it the way I want.
 I can't wait to see how it fares in dumplings and quick pasta sauces.
 Yes, it's more expensive than meat, so I probably won't have it all the time.
 But for the occasional meat-free meal at home, it's a compelling alternative.